-Changes from 2000 in overall returns to credit card operations can be better understood by reviewing how individual expense and revenue items changed.6 As in 2000, credit quality problems continued to put pressure on credit card earnings in 2001.
-Charge-offs rose some 50 basis points, or 26 percent, from their 2000 level, and provisions for future losses as a percent of assets increased 23 percent from their 2000 level.
-The large increase in provisions for future losses suggests that banks are anticipating further credit quality problems with their existing portfolios.
+Changes from 2001 in overall returns to credit card operations can be better understood by reviewing how individual expense and revenue items changed.
+As in 2001, credit quality problems continued to put pressure on credit card earnings in 2002.
+Charge-offs rose substantially, some 41 basis points, or 17 percent, from their 2001 level, and provisions for future losses as a percent of assets increased 2 percent from their 2001 level.
+Although provisions for future loses were higher in 2002 than in 2001, the increase was modest, suggesting that banks are anticipating credit quality problems may have stabilized.

 At the same time that charge-offs and provisions for future losses were increasing for large credit card banks, overall expenses per dollar of assets declined.
-Reflecting favorable trends in market interest rates, interest expenses fell 14 percent from 2000.
-Noninterest expenses also fell but only a more modest 4 percent.
-On the revenue side of the income statement, interest income as a percent of assets increased from the 2000 level by 2 percent.
-Offsetting some of the beneficial effects of lower funding costs income derived from noninterest sources such as fees, merchant discounts, and credit card securitizations fell about 2 percent.
+Reflecting favorable trends in market interest rates, interest expenses fell 41 percent from 2001.
+Noninterest expenses also fell, but only by a more modest 11 percent.
+On the revenue side of the income statement, interest income as a percent of assets declined from the 2001 level by 15 percent.
+Further offsetting some of the beneficial effects of lower funding costs, income derived from noninterest sources such as fees, merchant discounts, and credit card securitizations fell about 6 percent.